Alpkant/PyTorch-Tutorial/README.md

 # PyTorch-Tutorial

 This repository contains PyTorch Tutorial for **Istanbul Technical University (ITU) BLG506E (Computer Vision) grad course**.
+As a teaching assistant, I wanted to create a tutorial that only focuses on the most crucial parts of the framework.
+It is more targeted for the term projects of the students who don't have prior experience with the deep learning frameworks.
 Codes are based on https://github.com/yunjey/pytorch-tutorial repository.
 If you want to see more content please visit that repo.
 I use jupyter notebok and make the tutorials more detailed.
 Aim of this tutorial is familarizing students with the PyTorch to use it in their term project.